20 Resistant Starch Recipes

 Nutrition: 200 calories, 12.9 g fat (1.7 g saturated fat), 32 mg sodium, 20 g carbs, 6 g fiber, 3 g sugar, 5 g protein (calculated without added salt)

 When potatoes are roasted and then cooled in the refrigerator, their digestible starches convert into resistant starch through a process called retrogradation, which results in one of the highest resistant starch contents out of all the starchy foods.
-In fact, one European Journal of Clinical Nutrition study reported a 57 percent increase in resistant starch after refrigerating their spuds for 24 hours!
+In fact, one American Journal of Clinical Nutrition study reported an almost three-fold increase in resistant starch after refrigerating the spuds for 24 hours!
 This chilled potato salad with crunchy asparagus spears and green beans all dressed in a tangy dijon mustard vinaigrette is the perfect dish to bring to a summer barbecue.

 Get the recipe from Green Valley Kitchen.